bugknightyyp/city-picker/README.md

 city-picker
 ===========

-this is used to picking a city the one customers want to  locate.
+this is used to picking a city the one customers want to  locate.  please sea s [demo](http://bugknightyyp.github.io/city-picker/test/ "city-picker")

 应用场景
 --------